dmbarbour/wikilon/docs/ApplicationModel.md

 On the other hand, we lose those convenient timeouts that rely on hardware race non-determinism.
 We cannot rely on timeouts as a basis for hand-wavy soft real-time behavior.
 This constrains which applications we can effectively express with the concurrency abstractions.
 Applications that are very time-dependent will need to be pushed to real-time systems models, i.e. systems whose 'logical timeline' is designed to align tightly with real-world time (or musical beat, etc.).

+## Real-World Effects and Reflection via Software Agents

+Effectful dictionary applications must be modeled as multi-agent systems: external software agents (bots) observe our dictionary for some easily observed conditions and contribute updates to the dictionary.
+For example, a command-pattern dictionary object may include an 'outbox' for messages in its state model.
+An external agent would query for this, capture and clear the outbox, and deliver the content.
+It could also provide a reply service and inject content into an inbox.

+This technique generalizes to many kinds of 'effects'.

+We can model requests for web content, video feeds, news feeds, etc..
+We can model control systems for smart houses, multi-media systems, and robots.
+We can integrate SMTP, Twitter, SMS, databases.
+We can model reflection and automated error recovery.
+Managed dictionary techniques allow injected information to eventually be deleted.
+Low-latency interactions are feasible via Comet-style long polling or a subscriptions model.
+Real-time effects are feasible if we use timestamps appropriately.

+The primary filter should be a set of opt-in attributes.
+We shouldn't have software agents jumping in and modifying our code uninvited, and it is convenient to easily disable effects while debugging or forking an application object.
+Attributes additionally enable our software agents to efficiently discover where their attentions are desired.

 ## Security for Dictionary Applications

-Imagine our goal is to model a game where each player is limited to viewing and manipulating a shared game world through a separate avatar.
+Imagine our goal is to model a game where each player is limited to viewing and manipulating a shared game world through a personal avatar.
 The security requirement here involves limiting the players, as opposed to asking them to police themselves.

 To implement this security policy requires we cripple player access to the dictionary.
-Even read-only access is sufficient for players to 'view' the game world through the eyes of every other player.
+Even read-only access is sufficient for players to view the game world through they eyes of any avatar.
 We could provide a private space for each player to install scripts or macros (e.g. new character animations, musical scores for characters to play on instruments, etc.), but fragmented access to the dictionary would be stifling.
 The AO programming experience is designed for the holistic dictionary.

-If we're content that this remains a 'dictionary application' only to our developers and game masters, we can proceed easily enough.
+If we're content that this remains a 'dictionary application' only for our non-player participants (game masters, developers, bots), we can proceed easily enough.
 Constrain player access to a set of whitelisted dictionary applications that we know to be compatible with our security policy.
-Player authentication could easily be separated to a host like Wikilon if we don't wish to poison our dictionaries with private player password information.
+Player authentication could optionally be separated from dictionary state.
 But application state would remain within the dictionary.

 I imagine that most security policies will follow a similar pattern.
 The features that make AO dictionary applications debuggable also make them hackable.
 We can still enforce security, but the cost is the ability for some participants to view the application as part of an AO dictionary.
 Yet, embedding application state in the dictionary remains useful to our developers, and potentially to players after the play is done.

 *Aside:* If the number of players is small, asking them to police themselves is reasonable.
 Shared storytelling, quests, roleplaying, and their like are frequently represented on conventional forums.
 Doing so on a shared programming medium like AO has potential to create a far more real-time interactive multi-media experience than natural language.
 It will also automate the administrative burdens.
 And if a storyteller or player wants to keep a surprise, they can just keep it to themselves, perhaps using a private fork of the dictionary if the surprise needs development and debugging.

+## Extraction of Applications from the Dictionary

+Extraction of applications allows Wikilon to double as a more conventional application development platform, e.g. compiling a separate binary for a desktop or android phone, or a JavaScript+DOM program for a web page.

+The extractor itself is a RESTful dictionary application, and downloading a compiled version of some function may be expressed as a trivial HTTP GET on a link.
+Extractors will frequently be specific to a particular application model.
+And "application model" can be interpreted very loosely here.
+We could have extractors specifically for image data, for example, computing an image and converting to PNG or SVG.

+For Wikilon, the short term goal is to support immediately useful extractors like compiling to JavaScript or presenting an SVG view, even if each such extractor must be specifically within Haskell code.
+The long term goal is to allow definition of new extractors from within the dictionary, e.g. functions that will receive on the stack a powerblock of reflective capabilities and a command target.